 Citizen Scientists help save the European eel

-ZSL have been teaming up with river groups across the capital to help save our iconic London species.
-Supported by the Esmeé Fairbairn Foundation, we have rolled out a citizen-led monitoring programme to gauge the number of juvenile eels entering our mighty Thames.
+ZSL works with 12 partnership organisations and we have trained over 230 volunteers to become Citizen Scientists to help save our iconic London species.
+Supported by the Esmeé Fairbairn Foundation, we have rolled out the citizen science programme to monitor the number of elvers (juvenile eels) entering our mighty Thames.
 Through this we can direct conservation efforts to save our Critically Endangered eel.

-We are still looking for help, so if your group of volunteers would be keen to ‘adopt’ a trap and check it twice per week during the elver migration, please get in touch with us at email@example.com.
+We are still looking for help, so if you would like to ‘adopt’ a trap and check it twice a week during the summer, please get in touch with us at email@example.com.
 Any collected data will be fed directly to a database on the ZSL website and you can find the 2012 report to the right of this page.